Today in science: Dewey Decimal inventor

 December 10, 1851.
-Today is the birthday of Melvil Dewey, the inventor of the Dewey Decimal classification system used today in libraries around the world.
+What if you wanted to organize every book in the library?
+That was the goal of Melvil Dewey, inventor of the Dewey Decimal classification system, used today in libraries around the world.

-Dewey’s invention – created when he was just 21 years old, in 1876 – revolutionized library cataloging.
+Dewey’s invention – created when he was only in his early 20s – revolutionized library cataloging.
 The numbering system categorized books in relation to each other.
-Before, books in libraries were numbered according to their physical location.
-The old system made it hard for libraries to move the books, as the numbering system would change.
+Before, books in libraries had been numbered according to their physical location.
+The old system made it hard for libraries to move the books, because, if moved, a book’s number would change.